2011 American League Division Series: Game 2

 The Rays struck first on Kelly Shoppach's bases-loaded walk in the first inning and Matt Joyce's two-run home run in the fourth.
 However, Rays starter James Shields ran into trouble in the bottom of the fourth.
 After Elvis Andrus' hit-by-pitch and consecutive singles by Josh Hamilton and Michael Young loaded the bases, Shields again hit Adrián Beltré and surrendered a two-run single to Mike Napoli.
 The next two batters, Nelson Cruz and David Murphy, both struck out, but Murphy reached first base on an uncaught third strike thanks to a wild pitch earlier to advance the runners.
 Beltré also scored on that play.
 Mitch Moreland followed up with an RBI groundout to score Napoli.
 The five-run fourth gave the Rangers a 5–3 lead over the Rays.

 Rangers starter Derek Holland put another zero on the scoreboard before handing the game to the bullpen.
 The Rangers continued to score on Ian Kinsler's two-run double in the sixth.
 Evan Longoria came up with a three-run homer in the seventh to bring the Rays within a run.
 Moreland answered with a solo homer in the eighth to increase the lead to two.
 Neftalí Feliz pitched a scoreless ninth to record the save.
-As of the 2020 postseason, this is the only ALDS game the Rangers have won at home, and with the Rangers moving to Globe Life Field in 2020, the only ALDS game the Rangers won at Globe Life Park.
+Until 2023, this was the only ALDS game the Rangers have won at home, and with the Rangers moving to Globe Life Field in 2020, the only ALDS game the Rangers won at Globe Life Park.